Blog · Boston · A Perfect Day at Boston’s Public Garden According to a Local

 Boston's Public Garden

 While I think Boston’s Public Garden is beautiful year-round, there are a few times of year that it’s really special.
-If your trip to Boston aligns with one of these, make sure you save time for a visit to the garden.
+If your trip to Boston aligns with one of these, make sure you save time for a visit to the garden and a Boston tour.

 Duckling Day parade